kiali/kiali.io/content/en/docs/Tutorials/travels/05-connect.md

 ![Fault Injection Action](/images/tutorial/05-02-fault-injection-action.png "Fault Injection Action")

 Select an HTTP Delay and specify the "Delay percentage" and "Fixed Delay" values.
-The default values will introduce a 5 seconds delay into 100% of received uuests.
+The default values will introduce a 5 seconds delay into 100% of received requests.

 ![HTTP Delay](/images/tutorial/05-02-http-delay.png "HTTP Delay")